quicwg/base-drafts/draft-ietf-quic-transport.md

 may cease sending any RETIRE_CONNECTION_ID frame with sequence number less than 3.

-Peers are discouraged from issuing updates of the Retire Prior To field before receiving RETIRE_CONNECTION_ID frames for the previous update of Retire Prior To.
+Peers SHOULD NOT issue updates of the Retire Prior To field before receiving RETIRE_CONNECTION_ID frames for the previous update of Retire Prior To.
 Doing so may result in the peer being uncertain if it is to receive additional packets with an old Connection ID.